-As required by federal law for all bonds and notes of companies that are publicly offered, the debt securities are governed by a document called an "indenture."
+As required by federal law for all bonds and notes of companies that are publicly offered in the United States, the debt securities are governed by a document called an "indenture."
 An indenture is a contract between us and a financial institution acting as trustee on your behalf, and is subject to and governed by the Trust Indenture Act of 1939, as amended.
 The trustee has two main roles.
 First, the trustee can enforce your rights against us if we default.
 There are some limitations on the extent to which the trustee acts on your behalf, see "Description of our Debt Securities-Events of Default" for more information.
 Second, the trustee performs certain administrative duties for us, such as sending interest and principal payments to holders.

 Because this section is a summary, it does not describe every aspect of the debt securities and the indenture.
-We urge you to read the indenture because it, and not this description, defines your rights as a holder of debt securities.
+We urge you to read the indenture because it, and not this description, defines your rights as a holder of debt securities issued pursuant to this prospectus and any accompanying prospectus supplement.
 For example, in this section, we use capitalized words to signify terms that are specifically defined in the indenture.
 Some of the definitions are repeated in this prospectus, but for the rest, you will need to read the indenture.
 We have filed the indenture with the SEC.

-A prospectus supplement will describe the particular series of debt securities being offered by including:
+A prospectus supplement, which will accompany this prospectus, will describe the particular series of debt securities being offered by including: